 If you think about the smell of roasted coffee wafting through the air of your favorite coffee shop, it is most likely a medium-dark roast that you are thinking of.

-They’re also an excellent choice for making cold brew as long steeping time in cold water really draws out the richer notes.
+They’re also an excellent choice for making cold brew as the long steeping time in cold water really draws out the richer notes.
 Plus, these beans can handle milk or cream nicely.

 These beans have gone well beyond the second crack, with an internal temperature of 462-474ºF (239-246ºC).
 Doing so draws all the oils out to the surface and creates a bitter-tasting coffee.